Chikungunya control guideline

 Education

-Educate the public planning to live in or travel to CHIKV-endemic areas to minimise exposure to mosquito bites.
-Information should indicate geographical location of habitats, and periods of maximum mosquito activity and also refer to protective clothing, appropriate repellents and methods of reducing mosquitoes in the home.
-Factsheets are available.
+Educate the public planning to live in or travel to chikungunya endemic areas to minimise exposure to mosquito bites.
+Information should indicate geographical location of habitats, and periods of maximum mosquito activity and refer to protective clothing, appropriate repellents and methods of reducing mosquitoes in the home.
+Targeted information and messaging (such as through social media) should be considered and developed with Aboriginal Environmental Health teams.

 Contact page owner: One Health